-- A. That the name of the corporation is Fortinet, Inc. and that this corporation was originally incorporated pursuant to the General Corporation Law on November 28, 2000, under the name "Appligation, Inc." changed its name to "ApSecure, Inc." pursuant to a Certificate of Amendment of Certificate of Incorporation filed on December 12, 2000, changed its name to "FortiNet, Inc." pursuant to a Certificate of Amendment of Certificate of Incorporation filed on December 6, 2001, and subsequently changed its name to "Fortinet, Inc." pursuant to an Amended and Restated Certificate of Incorporation filed on May 30, 2002. - B. The corporation filed an Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware on May 29, 2001, May 30, 2002 and August 15, 2003, filed a Certificate of Amendment of Certificate of Incorporation on March 12, 2008 and, filed an Amended and Restated Certificate of Incorporation on November 23, 2009 and filed an Amended and Restated Certificate of Incorporation on June 22, 2018. - C. This Amended and Restated Certificate of Incorporation was duly adopted by the corporation's Board of Directors and stockholders in accordance with Sections 242 and 245 of the General Corporation Law of the State of Delaware (the "DGCL"). - D. The Certificate of Incorporation of the corporation is hereby amended and restated in its entirety to read as follows:
+- A. That the name of the corporation is Fortinet, Inc. and that the corporation was originally incorporated pursuant to the General Corporation Law of the State of Delaware (the "DGCL") on November 28, 2000 under the name "Appligation, Inc." - B. The corporation filed an Amended and Restated Certificate of Incorporation on June 22, 2022 (the "Amended and Restated Certificate of Incorporation"). - C. This Certificate of Amendment to Amended and Restated Certificate of Incorporation was duly adopted by the corporation's Board of Directors and stockholders in accordance with Section 242 of the DGCL. - D. Article IX of the Amended and Restated Certificate of Incorporation is hereby amended and restated in its entirety as follows: